Hardiness Zones in Australia

 - Arid Region: This zone includes all the desert area, Kalgoorlie, Alice Springs as well as the dry inland areas of Queensland.

 - Cool Mountain Region with mild or warm summers and cold, frosty winters.
 This zone covers the high areas of the New South Wales, Northern Tablelands (Armidale, Guyra, Glen Innes), Southern Tablelands, Canberra/ and most of Tasmania.

-- Sub-tropical Region with with warm, humid summers and mild dry winters.
+- Sub-tropical Region with warm, humid summers and mild dry winters.
 This zone includes the eastern seaboard from Rockhampton to Brisbane and south through Coffs Harbour to Sydney, Coastal WA from approx Geraldton to Canarvon Australia.

 - Temperate Region with warm summers and cool winters.
 This zone extends from inland Queensland to New South Wales tablelands and the coastal region south of Sydney, and much of southern coastal Australia from Melbourne, Adelaide through to Perth.